-- Science: Astrology and beliefs of the Uppåkra people - History/Culture: The helmet - Geology: possible sources that led to the story of Ragnarök
+- Science: Astrology and beliefs of the Uppåkra people - Geology: possible sources that led to the story of Ragnarök.

 The bowl and the beaker = Found in the excavation area dates back to around 500 AD.

 The bowl was made somewhere in the area around the Black Sea, and the beaker may have been crafted in Uppåkra by a talented goldsmith.